maria-antoniak/little-mallet-wrapper/README.md

 ### divide_training_data(*documents, num_chunks=10*)

+Given a dataset, divides each document into a set of equally sized chunks.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |
 | documents | list of strings | Documents to split. |